 - Failure to complete full treatment course within 16 weeks from administration of first dose.

-- Severe or life-threatening adverse reactions, including any of the
+- Severe or life-threatening adverse reactions, including

 - Colitis with abdominal pain, fever, ileus, or peritoneal signs; increase in stool frequency (7 or more over baseline), stool incontinence, need for intravenous hydration for more than 24 hours, gastrointestinal hemorrhage, and gastrointestinal perforation

 - Aspartate aminotransferase (AST) or alanine aminotransferase (ALT) > 5 times the upper limit of normal or total bilirubin > 3 times the upper limit of normal

 - Stevens-Johnson syndrome, toxic epidermal necrolysis, or rash complicated by full thickness dermal ulceration, or necrotic, bullous, or hemorrhagic manifestations